CMeeg/next-azure/README.md

 * Go to Pipelines > Library in your Azure DevOps project, and edit the following Variable Group (or equivalent if you have renamed it):
   * `next-app-env-vars-prod`
     * `WebAppSwapSlotName` = `prodswap` (or feel free to name it what you like!)

+### Add additional target environments

+Depending on your branching and release strategy you may wish to add additional target environments to the Pipeline.
+For example, if you maintain a long-running `develop` branch that is used for integrating "feature" branches before they are merged into the "main" branch - you may want to deploy merges to `develop` into a `build` environment.

+To add an additional target environment you can run the following script:

+* ` ./.azure/setup/add-environment.ps1 -Environment {environment_name}`
+  * To see a full description of the script and its parameters, run `Get-Help .azure/setup/add-environment.ps1 -Full`

+You must then alter your Pipeline to add a trigger and condition for deploying to the new target environment:

+* Edit `.azure/azure-pipelines.yml`
+  * Modify the `trigger` to include the relevant branch
+  * Use a [conditional insertion](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/expressions?view=azure-devops#conditional-insertion) expression to ensure that the Variables from the new environment's Variable Group are made available to the Pipeline
+    * Search for `-group` in the Pipeline yml file to see an example of how this is done for the `production` environment, which checks that the "source branch" is the "main" branch

 #### Add Approvals and Checks to an Environment